esamattis/sauna.reload/README.rst

 Limitations
 ===========

-Deferring installation of development packages to the end of Plone boot up process means that reloading of Core Plone packages is tricky (or impossible?).
-For example plone.app.form is depended by CMFPlone and CMFPlone really must be installed before the fork loop or there would be no speed difference between ``sauna.reload`` and normal Plone restart.
-So we cannot defer the installation of plone.app.form to the end of boot up process.
+``sauna.reload`` has a major pitfall.
+Because it depends on deferring loading of packages to be watched and reloaded, also every package depending on those packages should be defined to be reloaded (in ``RELOAD_PATH``).
+And ``sauna.reload`` doesn't resolve those dependencies automatically!

+An another potential troublemaker is that ``sauna.reload`` performs implicit ``<includeDependencies package="." />`` for every package in ``RELOAD_PATH`` (to preload dependencies for those packages to speed up the reload).

+We are sorry that ``sauna.reload`` may not work for everyone.
+For example, reloading of core Plone packages could be tricky, if not impossible, because many of them are explicitly included by ``configure.zcml`` of CMFPlone and are not using ``z3c.autoincude`` at all.
 You would have to remove the dependency from CMFPlone for development to make it work...

-Also because the product installation order is altered you may find some issues if your product does something funky on installation or at import time.
+Also because the product installation order is altered (by all the above) you may find some issue if your product does something funky on installation or at import time.

 Currently only FileStorage (ZODB) is supported.